vivsarraf/Milwaukee-Property-Price-Predictor-Dashboard/README.md

 |   └── Feature Importance                                          # Feature importance graph to visualize which features have the greatest impact in the random forest regressor model
 |── Presentation Slides - Milwaukee Property Listings Dashboard.pdf # Presentation slides about this Milwaukee properties dashboard and price prediction in pdf format
 ├── README.md                                                       # README file describing purpose, repo contents, setup requirements, and architecture of the project
-└── requirements.txt                                                # List of required libraries to install for app to work
+└── Requirements.txt                                                # List of required libraries to install for app to work
 ```

 ### Prerequisites and Libraries